innoq/lvm-las-roca/README.md

 Now you can visit http://localhost:8080 to see the application.

+During development you can run `vagrant rsync-auto` to copy all changes you make to the code into the box.

 ## JavaScript

 You need to have Node.js (5.X.X) installed.
 Run `npm install` to install all dependencies.